All the expo data is contained in 4 repositories or repos at expo.survex.com:

 NOTE: when using git to path to a repository, always use user 'expo' as the login user (ssh://expo@...) even though within git you will be identified by your own ssh key name.
 This is because file permissions on the server require this.

 So cavers wanting to do sophisticated management of their cave survey data (i.e. not just simple uploads) will have to use a machine on which they key is already set up.
 The expo laptop lives in the potato hut during expo and it is sometimes joined by the laptop 'aziraphale'.
 These are both loaned machines running Linux.
-If you want to use your own laptop then see the basic laptop setup.
+If you want to use your own laptop then a basic laptop or a survey laptop is not enough: you need a bulk update laptop.